someengineering/resoto.com/docs/getting-started/perform-a-search.md

 ---
 sidebar_label: "3.
-Performing Searches"
+Perform a Search"
 sidebar_position: 3
-pagination_prev: getting-started/configuring-resource-collection/index
+pagination_prev: getting-started/configure-resource-collection/index
 ---

-# Performing Searches
+# Perform a Search

 Resoto's search syntax is quite powerful and has many features.
 Once Resoto has finished its first collect run, we suggest trying these example queries: